Picovoice/cheetah/README.md

 ## Language Support

-- Cheetah Streaming Speech-to-Text currently support English only.
+- Cheetah Streaming Speech-to-Text currently supports English only.
 - Support for [additional languages is available for commercial customers](https://picovoice.ai/consulting/) on a case-by-case basis.

 ## Demos